giellalt/lang-krl/krl.md

 aito+A:ai ADJ_AI/TO ; etc.

 maybe like fin: eri, no infl.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-krl/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

+Prefixes
 Prefixes in the Karelian language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/prefixes.lexc)</small># Documenting the Karelian Verb lexicon.
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-krl/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

+# Documenting the Karelian Verb lexicon.

 The verb lexicon contains two groups of continuation lexica One, with names like VERB_KUUL/UO (in capital letters and indicating stem)